 There is elemental life in these poems, intimate moments when it seems our remove from the natural world — fatal to it — can be bridged.
 It is the poetry of that connection in daily life and the imagination.
 The great rivers flood, a blue wasp sails elegantly through the house.
 Suddenly a copperhead lies snake-thick across the hiker’s trail.

-David Polk has turned the landscape and waterways of West Kentucky into jazz.
-The tone of these poems is distinctive—cool, intense, calm.
-I feel I’m seeing familiar sights—trumpet vines, deer, crows, squirrels — for the first time.
+In Drinking the River, David Polk has turned the landscape and waterways of West Kentucky into elegant music.
+The tone of these poems is distinctive — cool, intense, calm.
+I feel I’m seeing familiar sights—trumpet vines, deer, crows, squirrels—for the first time.
 Polk is a river guide leading us on a wondrous journey.

 —Bobbie Ann Mason, fiction writer and memoirist